Dharmapala Raksita

-Dharmapala Raksita, who lived from (1268 – December 1287) was the head of the Sakya school of Tibetan Buddhism, which was the most powerful school in Tibet under the Yuan dynasty from 1280 to 1282.
+Dharmapala Raksita, who lived from 1268 to December 1287, was the head of the Sakya school of Tibetan Buddhism, which was the most powerful school in Tibet under the Yuan dynasty from 1280 to 1282.
 He also held the title of Imperial Preceptor (Dishi), from 1282 to 1286.

 Background

 The Mongols had interfered in the political affairs of Tibet since c.
 1240, using the senior lamas of the Sakya monastery as middlemen.
 A Mongol administration was set up in 1268-1269 and a census was taken.
 Central Tibet was divided into 13 trikor or myriarchies.
 The temporal administrator of Tibet was called dpon-chen (ponchen) and resided in Sakya since about 1264.
 The abbot-rulers of the Sakya see enjoyed a precedence position, based on their personal ties with the Mongol great khans.
 This was in particular the case with Drogön Chögyal Phagpa (1235–1280), who also held the position of Imperial Preceptor (Dishi) at the Yuan court.
 The succeeding Imperial Preceptors always belonged to the clergymen of Sakya although they did not always belong to the line of ruling abbots, the Khon family.
 Neither the abbot-ruler or Dishi were, however, viceroys of Tibet as sometimes stated.
 Nevertheless, the Dishi issued orders in the name of the supreme imperial authority which gave some of them great influence.